-EU Dules Where the ELL Dules are referenced this means it is EU Rules Where the EU Rules are referenced, this means it is also to include EU Public Procurement Directives 2015 and EU 2014/24/EU (which and the principles of the Treaty on the Functioning of the European Union as apply to the Contracts as implemented into UK law by regulations Evaluation criteria Refers to the measures used in either the SQ or ITT to undertake an assessment of potential providers. i.
+The EU Rules Evaluation criteria Where the EU Rules are referenced, this means it is also to include EU Public Procurement Directives 2015 and EU 2014/24/EU (which and the principles of the Treaty on the Functioning of the European Union as apply to the Contracts as implemented into UK law by regulations Evaluation criteria Refers to the measures used in either the SQ or ITT to undertake an assessment of potential providers. i.
 Criteria used in the SQ are referred to as 'selection criteria'. ii.
-Criteria used in the ITT are referred to as 'award criteria' Expression of Interest A statement by a prospective provider of their intention ("Eol") to compete for a tendering opportunity for the provision of goods, services and/or works.
+Criteria used in the ITT are referred to as 'award criteria' Expression of Interest ("Eol") A statement by a prospective provider of their intention to compete for a tendering opportunity for the provision of goods, services and/or works.
 Executive function Matters reserved to the Leader under the Council's Strong Leader Model and as set out in the Leaders Scheme of Delegation.
-External Advisors & Individuals who are contracted to fulfil a role, not Consultants already covered by the Council's establishment, which may be of a specialist nature.
+External Advisors & Consultants Individuals who are contracted to fulfil a role, not already covered by the Council's establishment, which may be of a specialist nature.
 Framework Agreement An agreement between one or more contracting authorities and one or more economic operators, the purpose of which is to establish the terms governing contracts to be awarded during a given period, in particular with regard to price and, where appropriate, the quantity envisaged.
 The phrase 'Framework/s' shall also be construed accordingly.
 For the avoidance of doubt, this is the definition provided in Regulation 33(2) PCR 2015.
-Audit Committee The Audit Committee constituted under the Council's , tadit committee Constitution and includes any other Council decision making body or individual Member or officer who may from time to time have responsibility for consideration of these Regulations.
-Note: Audit Committee is a Non- Executive function Grant An arrangement where money is given for a stated Grant purpose with or without conditions attached and which is for the benefit of all or a section of the community,

-How we Buy Benert but is not a procurement of services This the procurement strategy report often referred to How we Buy Report This the procurement strategy report often referred to (RP2) as RP2.
-Template can be found on the Procurement In Writing Governance SharePoint page In Writing Refers to paper and electronic records IIOB The Investing in our Borough report, produced by Commissioning & Procurement for Cabinet listing all RP2 How we Buy and RP3 Contract Award reports that require approving by Cabinet Member or Cabinet etc
+Audit Committee The Audit Committee constituted under the Council's Constitution and includes any other Council decision making body or individual Member or officer who may from time to time have responsibility for consideration of these Regulations.
+Note: Audit Committee is a Non-Executive function Grant An arrangement where money is given for a stated purpose with or without conditions attached and which is for the benefit of all or a section of the community, but is not a procurement of services How we Buy Report (RP2) This the procurement strategy report often referred to as RP2.
+Template can be found on the Procurement Governance SharePoint page In Writing Refers to paper and electronic records IIOB The Investing in our Borough report, produced by Commissioning & Procurement for Cabinet listing all RP2 How we Buy and RP3 Contract Award reports that require approving by Cabinet Member or Cabinet etc